 I’ve been home in Canada for a few months, and one thing (of many) I miss about living in Ireland is hearing all the Irish sayings.
 I’m going to share some (not all) of the slang and sayings I heard while living in Ireland.
 This isn’t an exhaustive list of every Irish saying out there.
-I should also point out that I lived and worked around Dublin, so some of these terms may be more prominent there.
-I know a few of things sayings can be found in other countries too, but if you spend time in Ireland you’ll definitely hear them.
-List is in alphabetical order.
+I should also point out that most my time was living and working around Dublin, so some of these terms may be more prominent there.
+I know a few of these sayings can be found in other countries too, but if you spend time in Ireland you’ll definitely hear them.
+This list is in alphabetical order.

 Irish Slang and Sayings